mergado/docs/changelog/index.md

 ### Fixed

-- Markdown in email notifications.
+- Markdown in email notifications supports more than one hyperlink.
 - The generation of access token for offline mode if an app is of the type `user`.
 - Rewritting URL of rules during app release.